Narrator: Laurence Lerner

 Doney: Well this is — go ahead.

 Lerner: The environment was very, very intellectually stimulating and it was very intense.
 In a way it was magical, because the interchange of ideas was overwhelming.
 Even in casual conversation you were challenged.
-You used to eat and sleep everything in history.
-Because you were just hanging out with history.
+You ate and slept history; you were just hanging out with history.
 There was always someone discussing, dissecting one point or another.

 You asked about my political associations in Madison.
-In those days, there were, in the history department especially, two very diverse grad student groups.
+In those days, there were, in the history department especially, two very diverse grad political universes.
 That was not necessarily the case in other departments.
-I know as a fact that in the math, eco, and English departments this volatile environment re politics did not exist.
-In that sense the history department, or rather the graduate students of the history department were unique.
+In the math, eco, and English departments for example, this dynamic environment re politics did not exist.
+The history department, or rather the graduate students of the history department were unique.
 There were those that were very involved in politics and those that were indifferent.
-I fell in the indifferent category.
+I fell into the indifferent category.
 My group, if I can call it that, lived and worked around the lower campus; sometimes we migrated out to the Beltline

 for better housing.
-These terms, do they make sense to you?
+Do these terms make sense to you?

 Doney: Yeah, they still make sense.
 I can actually see the University Club right out of this window.

 Lerner: The politically active group (left wing but not really; everyone was liberal) lived in rooming houses on Mifflin Street.
 There was a geographic split as well as an ideological split between the two groups.
 “Ideological” is not entirely correct.
 It was more of a social and cultural difference, but not along individual economic lines.
 Economic lines were very blurred; it was more along aspirational lines.
 During our first year when my group (not a good designation) went drinking, we went to the bars on State Street.
 The other group usually opted to have house parties on Mifflin Street.
 I remember the groups as being very polar.
-We really didn’t associate socially, if that’s the word to use.
+We really didn’t associate or interact socially.
 We spoke to one another but did not socialize.

 Two of the group who were politically active and very outspoken were Freddy Sapora (a Mosse student) and Ronny Radosh, who wrote about the Rosenbergs [PhD in 1967 under William Appleman Williams].
 Radosh was very active in the Mifflin Street group.
 I think that he might have been a Williams student.
 A woman, Eileen Janes, was also involved with that crowd.
 She went to England on a Fulbright and I believe she is/was a British academic.

 After my first or second year, I remember being in Shannon’s master’s seminar.
 There were very few students in the master’s group who actually went on to PhDs.
 Shannon discouraged people from going on for PhDs.
 I was surprised by his approach and not sure what his criteria was.
 We became friendly after he left Madison to become the provost at the University of Virginia.
 He really cut out a lot of people.
 I didn’t realize that’s what was done.
 I did not think of a master’s degree as being a terminal degree.
-Shannon was quite articulate about it and suggested that while he couldn’t prevent them from going on, he suggested that they do not pursue a PhD.
+Shannon was quite articulate about it and suggested directly to specific students that while he couldn’t prevent them from going on, he suggested that they do not pursue a PhD.
+Most, if not all, of these “designated” grad students either left campus or enrolled in other areas, especially law.

 After the first year, or after the first year and a half, the number of history grad students really shrunk.
 This smaller group were the students I hung out with, and our lives were centered at the Society Library.
 Ultimately that group was reduced to just the Curti students.
 Does that answer your question?